Intestinal Gas: Symptoms, Causes and Treatment

 These foods can take a long time to digest, causing the unpleasant odor associated with flatulence.
 Some foods that the body cannot completely absorb, too.

 This means that they pass from the intestines to the colon without being fully digested first.
-The colon has a large number of bacteria, which then break down food, thus releasing gases.
+The colon has a large number of bacteria, which then break down food, thus releasing intestinal gases.

-Bacterial breakdown:
+Bacterial Breakdown

 When certain substances in our food, particularly carbohydrates like simple sugars and starches, aren't fully digested or absorbed, they reach the large intestine, where bacteria break them down.